benknoble/benknoble.github.io/_posts/2025-06-06-bisecting.md

 ## The workaround

-Well, not being able to `call()` a lambda is pretty fundamental Vim error for recent versions of Vim.
+Well, not being able to `call()` a lambda is a pretty fundamental Vim error for recent versions of Vim.
 I happened to be on v9.1.1016, and there had been new releases, so I figured I'll try the usual advice: upgrade.